Selbi182/ColorFetch/README.md

 Compared to the Color Thief, the resulting primary and secondary colors are pretty much inverted.
 The primary color is saturated while the secondary one is light.

 ## Normalization
+Using the optional URL parameter `normalize`, the result colors can optionally be normalized to a given minimum brightness:

+**Examples:**
-By default, the resulting colors are normalized, meaning they will get increased to their *maximum possible brightness*.
-This is done for readability purposes.
+* `normalize=1.0`: Increase the resulting colors to their *maximum possible brightness* (255).
+Best suited to preserve readability for bright text colors.
+* `normalize=0.5`: If the resulting colors are below 50% brightness, increase them to that level.
+If they're already over half brightness, leave them as is.

-To disable this, simply add `&normalize=false` to the URL path.
-This will return the dominant colors exactly as they appear in the provided image.
+If the parameter is omitted, return the dominant colors exactly as they appear in the provided image, without any adjustments.
+This has the same effect as `normalize=0.0`.